 What is the Law Regarding Employment in Granby?

-In Granby, employment law means those laws governing employee and employer relationships, as well as independent contractors.
-Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
-Employment law in Granby must be understood by employers and employees.
+Employment law refers to the body of laws in Granby that govern employees, employers, and independent contractors.
+Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
+Employment law in Granby should be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms